Building caring communities together | Western Cape Government

 • Always be patient.
 Do not exceed the indicated speed limit.
 Many impatient drivers cause accidents when they drive recklessly.

 • Give yourself more time.
-By leaving earlier, you won’t have the need to rush.
+By leaving earlier, you won’t need to rush.

 • Always indicate and ensure it’s safe before turning, changing lanes and while in a traffic circle.

 Obey the road signs.
 They are there to ensure our safety.
-Ignoring signs only places you and other road users at risk.
+Ignoring signs places you and other road users at risk.
 Remember, always fasten your seat belt.
 Statistics show that if you and your passengers buckle up, you are much more likely to survive an accident.
+Refrain from excessive and unnecessary hooting.

 Don’ts

-• Don’t tailgate (aggressively drive closely behind someone), flash your lights, or hoot at someone who drives too slowly for your liking.
+• Don’t tailgate (aggressively drive closely behind someone), flash your lights, or hoot at someone driving too slowly for your liking.

 • Driving while sending text messages or talking on your phone reduces your ability to make quick decisions in an emergency.
-It also significantly limits the concentration required to safely navigate traffic and road conditions.
+It also reduces the concentration needed to safely navigate traffic and road conditions.
 Remember #ItCanWait.

 • Never drive under the influence of alcohol, heavy medication or illegal drugs.